minterpy-project/minterpy/joss/paper.md

 # Acknowledgments

-The authors express their gratitude to
-Michael Bussmann for his support and invaluable suggestions;
-Michał Bajda for designing the Minterpy logo;
+The authors express their gratitude to Michael Bussmann for his support and suggestions; Michał Bajda for the Minterpy logo design;
-Janina Schreiber for the thorough code review during the development process.
+and Janina Schreiber for the code review.

 The work is partly funded by the Center for Advanced Systems Understanding ([CASUS](https://www.casus.science)) which is financed by Germany's Federal Ministry of Education and Research (BMBF)